-If the patio slider is rubbing on the bottom sill plate you can usually tell because the sill plate is worn shiny from the constant scraping it.
-Typically a die cast patio roller housing will break or an axle will wear through and the doorpanel will drop down.
+If the patio slider is rubbing on the bottom sill plate you can usually tell because the sill plate will be worn shiny from constant scraping.
+Typically a die cast patio roller housing will break or an axle will wear through and the door panel will drop down and start grinding on the sill.

 To make it easier to turn the adjusting screw, put a flat blade screwdriver underneath the patio slider and take the weight off the roller by lifting and holding the door up by 1/4 inch.

-If you cant turn the screw try squirting some penetrating oil on the screw.
+If you cannot turn the screw try squirting some penetrating oil on the screw.
 Let it soak in and then try to loosen the screw again.
-If you still cant turn the screw you will need to remove the bottom of the patio slider and replace the patio door roller.
+If you still cant turn the screw you will need to drill the head off the screw, remove the bottom of the patio slider and replace the patio door roller.

-Sometimes the patio door opening has sagged and its hard to get out.
-I often have to use a long 2x4 and a hydraulic jack to raise the top plate enough to get the door out.
+Sometimes the patio door opening has sagged and its hard to get the door out.
+I sometimes have to use a long 2x4 and a hydraulic jack to raise the top plate enough to remove the door.
+Usually no more than 1/4".
+If its more than that you have serious issues with your patio door and should be thinking of replacement.

 Once the bottom is removed, you will see how the patio door rollers are held in.
 Usually its with a single screw or with bent tabs of metal or a combination of both.
 Unbend the tabs and remove the screws and take out the roller.

 Save the screws.
 They may be special sizes and may need to be reused.
-As well, have the old screws handy when you pick up the new rollers.
+As well, have the old screws are handy when you pick up the new rollers.
 Manufacturers sometimes change the length and fastener thread.
-So test the old fasteners in the new roller to see if you need to buy a different size.
+So test the old fasteners in the new roller to see if you need to buy a different size or screw as well.

 I say generally because sometimes these rollers get used in doors which have heavy insulated glass units in them.
 In those situations these rollers will not last very long, the glass is typically too heavy and will cause the rollers to break frequently.
 These rollers are made from die cast aluminum / magnesium which is strong but brittle.